civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 105

-  **(1)** The Minister shall, for the **purpose** of **section** 106, add to the Domestic Substances List maintained under section 66 any living organism if the Minister is satisfied that, between January 1, 1984 and December 31, 1986, the living organism
+  **(1)** The Minister shall, for the purpose of section 106, add to the Domestic Substances List maintained under section 66 any living organism if the Minister is satisfied that, between January 1, 1984 and December 31, 1986, the living organism

-> **Explanatory Note**:
-> Relevant portion of subsection 105(1):
-> *Existing Text*:
-> > The Minister shall, for the purposes of sections 74 and 106, add to the Domestic Substances List maintained under section 66 any living organism if the Minister is satisfied that, between January 1, 1984 and December 31, 1986, the living organism

 ### Section 39

 The Act is amended by adding the following after section 105:

-### Section **105.1**
+### Section 105.1

   **(1)** The Minister may, for the purpose of section 106, add to the Domestic Substances List any living organism if the Minister is satisfied that, between January 1, 1987 and September 13, 2001, the living organism